-We calculate the affordability index by comparing the energy costs that consumers say they would find to be unaffordable to the costs — in this case, their home energy bill — they experience when each quarterly survey sample is taken.
+We calculate the affordability index by comparing the energy costs that consumers say they would find to be unaffordable to the costs — in this case, their monthly home energy bill — they experience when each quarterly survey sample is taken.
 As explained in our Overview of how the indices are calculated, an affordability index of 100 means that consumers believe energy prices would have to double (i.e., see a 100% increase) before they were considered unaffordable.
 In this context, “unaffordable” means that the energy cost has become so high that consumers feel they would need to change their day-to-day activities in some way.
 When consumers report that the price they find unaffordable is the same as what they currently pay, then the affordability index is zero.